 Law Course Catalog

 7766.
-Labor Law: Organizing and Collective Bargaining
+Labor Law: The Union Organizing Campaign and the National Labor Relations Act

 3.00 credits